 Measuring user happiness

 This is part 1 in a series of articles about measuring Key Experience Indicators (KEIs).
 In this series I go deeper into the Google HEART framework for large-scale data analysis.
 The framework was put in place to help choose and define appropriate metrics that reflect both the quality of user experience and the goals of your product.
 Each article in the series discusses one of the HEART dimensions — Happiness, Engagement, Adoption, Retention, and Task success.
-For each dimension, I discuss what it is, why measuring it is worth it, key mistakes, three sample metrics, and how to take action on collected data.
-I hope you enjoy the series and I’d love to get your feedback.
+Enjoy and use it!

 What is happiness?